eppye-bots/wiki_for_rtd/deployment/run-as-service.rst

 * bots-dirmonitor.py (if you use this)

 .. note::
-    bots-engine is :doc:`scheduled <schedule-bots-engine>`, it is not a daemon/service.
+    bots-engine is :doc:`scheduled <run-bots-engine>`, it is not a daemon/service.

 Windows Services